rtdevx/homelab/PowerShell/WinBootstrap/README.md

 > PowerShell profile can be found under $PROFILE.
 PowerShell and PowerShell ISE have slightly different profiles.
 >
-> If this script is being executed from PowerShell ISE, different $PROFILE will be updated.
+> If this script is being executed from PowerShell ISE, different $PROFILE will be updated...
->
-> Enruring that only PowerShell Profile is updated.

 - Add shell icons (*source:* https://www.hanselman.com/blog/my-ultimate-powershell-prompt-with-oh-my-posh-and-the-windows-terminal)
 - Enable IntelliSense (*source:* https://learn.microsoft.com/en-us/powershell/module/psreadline/about/about_psreadline)